AfrikaBurn/TMI-Web/sites/all/modules/private_files_download_permission/README.txt

 Browse to Configuration > Media > Private files download permission (url:
 /admin/config/media/private-files-download-permission).
-Then add or edit each directory path you want to put under control, associating users and roles which are allowed to download from it.
+Then add or edit each directory path you want to put under control, associating users and roles which are allowed to download from that location.
 All directory paths are relative to your private file system path, but must have a leading slash ('/'), as the private file system root itself could be put under control.